General Overview:

 Application:

-Interested incoming 9th-grade students will complete and submit the North High Early College online application by the deadline noted below, which includes a teacher recommendation form being completed by their 8th-grade English teacher by January 19, 2024.
+Interested incoming 9th-grade students will complete and submit the North and Torrance High Early College online application by the deadline noted below, which includes a teacher recommendation form being completed by their 8th-grade English teacher by January 17, 2025.

 - 2024-2025 School Year EC Application Timeline: